10 Signs of Internet Addiction that are Commonly Mistaken

 7. Withdrawal

 Someone who is addicted to the Internet and cannot go online might experience “anxiety, moodiness and compulsive fantasizing about the Internet” as withdrawal symptoms (ADF).
-They often do not realize why this is.
+If your loved one cuts down on their online time significantly and they start struggling with these symptoms, it may mean that they’ve developed an addiction.

 8. Compulsive Need

-The user will feel less of a desire to be on the Internet and more of a compulsive need.
+A person with an internet addiction will feel a compulsive need to be online, rather than just a desire when it suits them.
 For example, if someone goes online at work when they are not supposed to in order to feel less anxious, this is a sign of addiction, not enjoyment.

 9. Thinking About It All the Time